eltimster/arc-medtechai/phd-openings.md

 This project aims to improve performance of epileptic seizure forecasting.
 The outcome will be a system that provides estimates of the likelihood that a person will or will not have a seizure during a relevant forecasting time horizon.
 Artificial neural networks have demonstrated superior performance in seizure forecasting.
 This project will build upon our earlier work to develop new approaches based on convolutional neural networks, recurrent neural networks, and other approaches.
 There is potential to incorporate other sources of relevant data, such as time of day and movement tracking, as well as EEG.

-The primary supervisor for this project will be A/Prof Lin Liu at the University of South Australia, but the candidate will need to spend a minimum of one year physically based in Melbourne.
+The primary supervisor for this project will be A/Prof Lin Liu at the University of South Australia, but our PhD student will spend a minimum of one year physically based in Melbourne.

 **Key areas involved in the research:** signal processing, machine learning, neural networks